dreger/kqdreger.com/_src/_posts/2013-10-29-on-the-shoulders-of-giants.md

 date: 2013-10-29 13:41
 layout: post
 ---
-_This article was [originally published](http://stemmings.com/on-the-shoulders-of-giants/) March 15, 2013, on Stemmings.com_

 The very first website I ever designed was the horrifically-named Linkag3verywhere.com.
 I built it with the intention of displaying a curated list of links to online games, websites and articles I found interesting.
 I gave the address out to my cousins and friends, and remember being thrilled to see the (mostly generated directly by me) page visits go up every day.
 I still have the Linkag3verywhere.com code in a folder of archived projects, and every now and again I'll go pull up the original design.

 It was terrible.